Resisting Change: Exploring Our Tendency to Oppose Change

 The World is Complex

 The world is a complex system.
 There are more moving parts in nature than our finite minds can calculate.
-The unpredictable complexity of the larger system limits and constrains each individual person, functioning as a small part in a much larger system.
+The unpredictable complexity of the larger system limits each individual person that only functions as a small part in a much larger system.
 Healthy adaptation requires moving into the complexity.
 Psychological dysfunction is when the we move away from complexity, attempting to force the greatness of the whole into the limited mental scripts from childhood—I’m wonderful.

 See Life is a Complex for more on this topic